thumbliner/thumbliner/small-talk.md

 This city is most beautiful in the rain.<br>

 What have you been up to?
-Studying the relation between language, music, and thought.<br>
+Digging into how language, music, and thought connect.<br>

 What do you think about Artificial Intelligence?
-I don't have any interesting thoughts on it.<br>
+I don’t have any interesting thoughts on it.<br>

 What about the economy?
 What about it?<br>